Interactive Simulations with JSPlotly

 Suggestion:

-1. Try degree 1 for the polynomial, i.e., a reduction of the treatment to linear adjustment;
+1. Try degree 1 for the polynomial, i.e., reduce the treatment to a linear fit;

 2. Change the formatting of labels, colors, sizes, etc., in the code;

-3. Overlap some adjustments, edit, and reposition the legend;
+3. Overlay some fits, edit and reposition the legend;

 4. Test the code with another data vector.